 Panasonic GX80 versus Sony A6300

 The Panasonic Lumix DMC-GX80 (called Panasonic GX85 in some regions) and the Sony Alpha A6300 are two digital cameras that were announced, respectively, in April 2016 and February 2016.
-Both the GX80 and the A6300 are mirrorless interchangeable lens cameras that are based on a Four Thirds (GX80) and an APS-C sensor.
+Both the GX80 and the A6300 are mirrorless interchangeable lens cameras that are based on a Four Thirds (GX80) and an APS-C (A6300) sensor.
 The Panasonic has a resolution of 15.8 megapixel, whereas the Sony provides 24 MP.
+Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.

 The physical size and weight of the Panasonic GX80 and the Sony A6300 are illustrated in the side-by-side display below.
 Three successive views from the front, the top, and the rear are shown.
 All size dimensions are rounded to the nearest millimeter.
 You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the GX80 – represents 100 percent across all the size and weight measures).